Participants Needed!

 Project Procedures

 Participants will be assigned to one of two groups.
-The first group will complete an online survey, including tasks and a questionnaire, ten days before and ten days after their course.
+The first group will complete an online survey, including cognitive tasks and a questionnaire, ten days before and ten days after their course.
 The second group will complete the survey twice before their course to control for test-retest effects.
 Both groups will complete it three months after their course.

 The survey will evaluate meditation experience and practice, cognitive function, well-being, and mental health.
 It will be accessed through a link emailed to participants and will take about 45 minutes to complete.